maishahoq/Intro-to-Interactive-Media-Class/Assignment/Assignment10/README.md

-                                              CupTune [A Musical Instrument Using Potentiometer]
+                                              CupTune [A Musical Instrument Using Photoresistor]

 The youtube link to the switch: [CupTune](https://youtu.be/V0pYBJg3rO8)